-We own six patent families directed to TARPg8 modulators.
+We own five patent families directed to TARPg8 modulators.
 A first patent family is directed to compositions of matter of certain TARPg8 modulators, including RAP-219, and methods of use and expires in 2036, without taking a potential patent term extension into account.
-As of May 10, 2024, this patent family has one U.S. patent, one European patent, validated in 40 states, over 20 patents in various other foreign jurisdictions, one U.S. pending application, and over 15 applications pending in foreign jurisdictions.
+As of April 19, 2024, this patent family has one U.S. patent, one European patent, validated in 40 states, over 20 patents in various other foreign jurisdictions, one U.S. pending application, and over 15 applications pending in foreign jurisdictions.
 A second patent family is directed to compositions of matter of certain TARPg8 modulators and methods of use and expires in 2037, without taking a potential patent term extension into account.
-As of May 10, 2024, this patent family has one U.S. patent.
-A third patent family is directed to compositions of matter of certain TARPg8 modulators and methods of use and expires in 2037, without taking a potential patent term extension into account.
-As of May 10, 2024, this patent family has one U.S. patent, one European patent, validated in eight states, over 10 patents in various other foreign jurisdictions, and two applications pending in foreign jurisdictions.
+As of April 19, 2024, this patent family has one U.S. patent.
+A third patent term extension into account.
+As of April 19, 2024, this patent family has one U.S. patent, one European patent, validated in eight states, over 10 patents in various other foreign jurisdictions, and two applications pending in foreign jurisdictions.
 A fourth patent family is directed to compositions of matter of certain TARPg8 modulators and methods of use and expires in 2037, without taking a potential patent term extension into account.
-As of May 10, 2024, this patent family has one U.S. patent, one European patent, validated in six states, more than 10 patents in various other foreign jurisdictions, and three applications pending in foreign jurisdictions.
+As of April 19, 2024, this patent family has one

+U.S. patent, one European patent, validated in six states, more than 10 patents in various other foreign jurisdictions, and three applications pending in foreign jurisdictions.
 A fifth patent family is directed to crystalline forms of a TARPg8 modulator and methods of use and expires in 2045, if granted, without taking a potential patent term extension into account.
-As of May 10, 2024, this patent family has one pending priority application.
-A sixth patent family is directed to methods of use and oral doses of a TARPg8 modulator and expires in 2045, if granted, without taking a potential patent term extension into account.
+As of April 19, 2024, this patent family has one pending PCT application.